Kafva/nass/README.md

 `vite build` is intended.
 * Overlapping directory and file names are __not__ supported, e.g. `/a/b.gpg`
 and `/a.gpg` are not allowed to exist at the same time.
+* The [genconf.sh](/scripts/genconf.sh) script does not support generation of accounts with multiple origins, this needs to be manually configured.

 ## Similar projects
 * https://github.com/mssun/passforios